elehcimd/mltraq/mkdocs/advanced/sysmon.md

 The monitor operates at the `run` level and also works in distributed environments.

 !!!
 Tip
-    The statistics are streamed if the [datastream](./datastream.md) is enabled.
+    The statistics are streamed if [data streaming](./datastream.md) is enabled.

 ## Example: Monitoring the system